UPBGE/UPBGE-Docs/source/manual/logic_nodes/input/gamepad/gamepad_vibrate.rst

    Force with which to rotate the weight in the right handle.

 Time
-   How many seconds the vibration have to play.
+   How many seconds the vibration has to play.

 Outputs
 ++++++++++++++++++++++++++++++